-SECTION B SALES TO AUSTRALIA (EXPORT PRICE)
+SECTION B - SALES TO AUSTRALIA (EXPORT PRICE)

 This section requests information concerning your export practices and prices to Australia.
 You should include costs incurred beyond ex-factory.
-Export prices are usually assessed at FOB point, but the Commission may also compare prices at the ex factory level.
+Export prices are usually assessed at FOB point, but the Commission may also compare prices at the ex factory level, or another level if considered appropriate.

-You should report prices of all goods under consideration (the goods)shipped to Australia during the investigation period.
+You should report prices of all goods under consideration (the goods) shipped to Australia during the inquiry period.